Huntsman Cancer Institute Team Helps Get Swimmer Back in the Water

 “When I was diagnosed last November, I knew that day was my last chance to do it,” Tyler said.
 “When I finished with therapy I knew the water would be well into the 40s and 50s, and I’d have to wait until next December for another chance.
 I was thinking, ‘If I can just do a half-mile today I’ll be good,’ but something inside of me just snapped and I went for it.”

-Tyler completed his treatment in December, and the 36-year-old Virginia native, husband, father of two girls and military veteran says while it was difficult balancing treatment along with his family and teaching career, having the team at the University of Utah’s Huntsman Cancer Institute, led by Urologist Miranda J. Hardee M.D., made all the difference in the world.
+Tyler completed his treatment in December, and the 36-year-old Virginia native, husband, father of two girls and military veteran says while it was difficult balancing treatment along with his family and teaching career, having the team at Huntsman Cancer Institute at University of Utah, led by Urologist Miranda J. Hardee M.D., made all the difference in the world.

 “She was instrumental throughout my treatment,” he said.
 “She was my advocate in getting me to Huntsman and all the unbelievable staff here.
 I can’t thank her enough.”